adobe/helix-home/hackathons/15-bsl.md

 Zurich (ZRH) is an international airport, with direct flights from many overseas and EMEA locations.

 Switzerland has good public transport, no need to rent a car:
-- From Basel airport, bus #50 will tkae you to Basel SBB train station in 18 minutes
+- From Basel airport, bus #50 will take you to Basel SBB train station in 18 minutes
 - From Zurich airport, there are many trains to Basel SBB, including hourly direct ones
-- Within Basel, you can either walk, take a street car (called "Tram"), bus or taxi to the hotel/office
+- Within the city, you can either walk, take a street car (called "Tram"), bus or taxi to the hotel/office
 - Basel hotels hand out [BaselCard](https://www.basel.com/en/baselcard)s for free public transport within the city

-Hotel recommendation:  Ace Hotel Toronto is a few minutes walk from the office location, and available to book via Navan
+Hotel recommendation: tbd

 ### Tracks